Responsible

 This punish/reward pattern would remain for generations until God’s declaration to Jeremiah.
 The whole grapes quip showed that Israel had forgotten exactly what meant and intended.
 Now, it became everything (which it still was, but God was about sin, not failures).

-We read these verses in Jeremiah and can be immediately be lead to the concept of our individual salvation through Christ.
+We read these verses in Jeremiah and can be immediately be lead to the concept of our through Jesus Christ.
 It’s not that this is invalid, but that it is incomplete.

 1) Have you ever been held responsible for someone else’s action over which you had no influence or control?
 What was that like?